World Chess Championship 1954

-The 1954 World Chess Championship was played between Mikhail Botvinnik and Vasily Smyslov in Moscow from March 16 to May 13, 1954.
+A World Chess Championship was played between Mikhail Botvinnik and Vasily Smyslov in Moscow from March 16 to May 13, 1954.
 Botvinnik had been World Champion since 1948 and had successfully defended the title in 1951, while Smyslov earned the right to challenge by winning the 1953 Candidates tournament.

 The match was drawn 12–12, meaning Botvinnik retained the world title.

 1952 Interzonal tournament

 An interzonal tournament was held at Saltsjöbaden in Stockholm, Sweden, in September and October 1952.
 The top eight finishers qualified for the Candidates tournament.